sweetalert2/sweetalert2-themes/README.md

 1. Fork the `sweetalert2-themes` repository and clone it locally.

-2. Make sure you have [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) installed.

-3. When in the `sweetalert2-themes` directory, run `npm install` or `yarn install` to install dependencies.
+2. When in the `sweetalert2-themes` directory, run `yarn install` to install dependencies.

-4. To begin active development, run `npm start` or `yarn start`.
-If you want to start with a specific theme _preselected_, use: `npm run start -- --theme <theme-name>` or `yarn start --theme <theme-name>`
+3. To begin active development, run `yarn start` and `yarn watch` simultaneously.

-5. Or, if you want to quickly start a new theme, run `npm run create-new-theme my-awesome-theme`.
-This will automatically start the server after creating the theme's default files.
-If you interrupt the server and want to restart it, use `npm run start -- --theme <theme-name>` or `yarn start --theme <theme-name>`
+4. Or, if you want to quickly start a new theme, run `yarn create-new-theme my-awesome-theme`.
+This will create the theme's default files.

 ## Donations